-What is Nano Silver?
+What is Silver Nanoparticles?

-Nano silver, also known as colloidal silver, is silver particles with sizes from 1 to 100 nanometers.
+Silver nanoparticles, is silver particles with sizes from 1 to 100 nanometers.
 The reason why silver nano is created by scientists found that silver has natural bactericidal ability and if the contact area of silver is larger, the ability to kill bacteria is higher.

 Usually, silver nanoparticles are prepared by a chemical method using pure silver salts as the base.
 Through the reaction processes will produce Ago metallic silver, because at the nanoscale metal molecules are unstable and tend to stick together, causing silver to accumulate (reducing the ability to kill bacteria), so when producing protective agents will be added to the compartment they stick together.

-Application of nano silver material
+Application of silver nanoparticles material

 - Pharmaceutical products (mouthwash, nasal wash, throat spray, body deodorant spray, gynecological wash… from silver nanomaterials)